≡ Menu

 The Basset Hound

 Originating from France, the Basset Hound has a bit of a “mixed” history.
-Originally it is believed that the breed was first created for companionship and amusement by the French aristocracy in the 15th and 16th centuries.
-During this time, the Basset Hound really didn’t have any practical use at the time.
+It is believed that the breed was first created for companionship and amusement by the French aristocracy in the 15th and 16th centuries.
+During this time, the Basset Hound didn’t have any practical use.

 Then after…

-The French Revolution, the Basset Hound began to be bred as a hunting dog by the commoners.
-They realized what a useful dog it was and quickly transformed this “Crown Jester” into a quite capable hunting dog with its short, sturdy legs and amazing sense of smell!
+During the French Revolution, the Basset Hound began to be bred as a hunting dog by the commoners.
+They realized what a helpful dog it was and quickly transformed this “Crown Jester” into a pretty capable hunting dog with its short, sturdy legs and fantastic sense of smell!

 While the Basset Hound has been in the USA since the 17th century, it became popular only in the 1960s.
 Until then, it was generally ignored by the dog breeders here.

-Labrador Retriever, what can we really say that isn’t already known?
-The Labrador is probably one of the most popular dogs in North American and Europe.
-It is a perfect companion dog and a great addition to just about any family.
+Labrador Retriever, what can we say that isn’t already known?
+The Labrador is probably one of the most popular dogs in North America and Europe.
+It is a perfect companion dog and a great addition to any family.

-This is probably they have been breed so often which is why they can also suffer from quite a few medical conditions.
-For more information about Labrador Retrievers, we would suggest that you check out our article: Labrador Retrievers: American’s Go To Family Pet!
+This is probably because they have been bred so often; they can also suffer from several medical conditions.
+For more information about Labrador Retrievers, we suggest you check out our article: Labrador Retrievers: American’s Go-To Family Pet!

-Its fair to say that “genes have a mind of their own”.
-Which is why you never really going to know what you’re going to get when you mix two very different looking dogs like a Basset Hound and a Labrador Retriever together.
-Sometimes it’s going to work out great, while other times it might fail miserably.
+It’s fair to say that “genes have a mind of their own.”
+This is why you never really know what you’ll get when you mix two very different-looking dogs, like a Basset Hound and a Labrador Retriever, together.
+Sometimes, it will work out great, while others might fail miserably.

 There is no way to tell how the experiment can turn out when a breeder chooses to mix dogs.
 And unfortunately, there is little the breeder can do about that.